MIT-Emerging-Talent/ET6-CDSP-starter/CONTRIBUTING.md

 - [ ] Requested review from at least one team member.
 - [ ] Updated the issue status on the board (In Progress / Done).
 - [ ] Used labels like `team-input-needed` if collaboration is required.
+- [ ] Confirmed that all comments, suggestions, or change requests have been addressed before merging.

 ---